gsoft-inc/wl-web-configs/packages/stylelint-config/README.md

 Otherwise, Prettier will format your JS/TS/JSON and other type of files and you will end up with a conflict between Prettier and ESLint.

-> Great explanation about why we choose to still use ESLint rather than Prettier: https://antfu.me/posts/why-not-prettier.
+> Great explanation about why we choosed to stick with ESLint rather than migrating to Prettier: https://antfu.me/posts/why-not-prettier.

 ## License